 - Don't abuse alcohol.
 If you do drink alcohol, limit how much you drink and how often.
 Remember, it's not only the heavy drinker who gets cirrhosis.
 If you drink more than 2 drinks a day, you are increasing your risk.
 A drink is a 5-oz glass of wine, a 12-oz can of beer, or a 1 1/2-oz portion of hard liquor.

 - Avoid high-risk sexual behavior such as unprotected sexual contact with multiple partners.

 - Be careful around synthetic chemicals, such as cleaning products and pesticides.
 If you come into contact with chemicals often, wear protective clothing and a facemask.

 - Get vaccinated against hepatitis B.

-- Eat a well-balanced, low-fat diet and take vitamins.
+- Eat a well-balanced, low-fat diet high in fruits and vegetables and take vitamins.

 - Maintain a healthy weight, because excess body fat can cause fatty liver, which may lead to liver disease.